archkatas-team-oreilly-21/solution/README.md

    - Experts self-registration UI - web app which can register experts automatically, requesting expertise confirming docs and having human agent for resolution of corner cases for experts failed to be registered automatically.

    - Experts self-registration service - service walking experts through self-registration and integrated with some 3d party services  to confirm uploaded documents validity.

+   - Expert Availability Service - experts may update their current state like new skills, vacation etc to provide better matching.

    - Admin console - web app for admins to register admins, managers and other internal staff, give them corresponding permissins and content management system.